ygemici/osz/loader/README.md

-The protocol describes how to boot an ELF64 or PE32+ executable inside an initial ram disk image on a GPT disk or from ROM into 64 bit mode, without using any configuration or even knowing the filesystem in question.
+The protocol describes how to boot an ELF64 or PE32+ executable inside an initial ram disk image on a GPT disk or from ROM into 64 bit mode, without using any configuration or even knowing the file system of initrd.

 On BIOS based systems, the same image can be loaded via MultiBoot, chainload from MBR or VBR (GPT hybrid booting) or run as a BIOS Expansion ROM